-First, we will make a comparison of the stock and option trading fees for trading with both brokers.
+First, we will break down the commission charges of both brokers for placing stock and options trades.
 TradeStation Securities charges $5.00 per stock trade which is $0.05 more than Charles Schwab which charges customers $4.95 per trade.
-With options, the base fees charged are $5.00 (TradeStation Securities) and $4.95 (Charles Schwab).
-TradeStation Securities's per contract rate of $0.50 is less than Charles Schwab which charges $0.65.
-Note that some brokers charge a per-share fee instead of a flat-fee commission.
-For a full breakdown of commissions, read our online broker reviews
+Looking at trading options, Charles Schwab's base fee is $4.95 while TradeStation Securities's is $5.00.
+Each option contract then costs $0.65 at Charles Schwab and $0.50 at TradeStation Securities.
+Instead of flat rate fees, several brokers charge a per-share fee instead.
+For a complete review of trading charges, read our full online broker reviews

-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Charles Schwab alongside TradeStation Securities offer clients Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Charles Schwab boasts an offering of 5165 mutual funds compared to TradeStation Securities's 4854 available funds.
-Commission free ETFs can also be a nice plus, with TradeStation Securities falling behind Charles Schwab, offering 0 commission free ETFs compared to Charles Schwab's 229.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Both Charles Schwab and TradeStation Securities support Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+As far as mutual funds go, Charles Schwab boasts an offering of 5509 mutual funds compared to TradeStation Securities's 4951 available funds.
+And, commission free ETFs deserve a comparison, with TradeStation Securities falling behind Charles Schwab, offering 0 commission free ETFs compared to Charles Schwab's 244.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-TradeStation Securities makes virtual trading available to clients, while Charles Schwab does not.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+TradeStation Securities has virtual trading, Charles Schwab doesn't.
 For mobile trading, Both Charles Schwab and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while customers at TradeStation Securities can have none of these.
-On the whole, when it comes to tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while TradeStation Securities found itself with Best in Class - Platforms & Tools.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while TradeStation Securities offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab posted awards Best in Class - Platforms & Tools and Best in Class - Research in 2018, while TradeStation Securities found itself with Best in Class - Platforms & Tools.

-Overall, Charles Schwab comes out on top with 4.50 stars over TradeStation Securities's 3.50 stars.
+Overall, Charles Schwab takes the upper hand with 4.50 stars over TradeStation Securities's 3.50 stars.